-Patients with familial hemoglobinopathies with increased oxygen affinity usually have a family history of similar problems in several family members, although significant numbers of patients with congenital polycythemia have no family history of similar disorders.
+Patients with familial hemoglobinopathies that result in increased oxygen affinity usually have a family history of similar problems in several family members, although significant numbers of patients with congenital polycythemia have no family history of similar disorders.

 Chronic pruritus in the absence of a rash is more indicative of a primary myeloproliferative disorder rather than secondary polycythemia.

 Plethora manifests as increased redness of the skin and mucosal membranes.
 This finding is easier to detect on the palms or soles, where the skin is light in dark-skinned individuals.
 Some patients may have acrocyanosis caused by sluggish blood flow through small blood vessels.